NREL/rdtools/docs/sphinx/source/index.rst

 ``setup.py`` may need to be separately installed (for example by using ``conda``) before installing ``rdtools``.

+For more detailed instructions, see the :ref:`developer_notes` page.

 RdTools currently is tested on Python 3.6+.

 Usage and examples
 ------------------

-Full workflow examples are found in the notebooks in `documentation`_.
+Full workflow examples are found in the notebooks in `example notebook`_.
 The examples are designed to work with python 3.6.
 For a consistent experience, we recommend installing the packages and versions documented in ``docs/notebook_requirements.txt``.
 This can be achieved in your